benhurdavies/magic-router/README.md

 Everything except the action methods are optional and you need to write those only if you need to override the default behaviors.

+### Release version

+#### 1.0.7 : Exception handling
+* All action methods in controller are exception handled, If any exception caused inside an action, Error will forewarded automatically to (_next(err);_) outside/global (app.js) error hooked methods.
+The implemented at [example](./example).
+* Added [test](./test) for testing the framework.

+#### 1.0.6 : Initial release
+* Basic structure of routing and it's implementation.
+* Feature for adding multiple middileware/methods before route enter into controller.
+Define the same in _beforeController: [method1,method2,..]_ at controller files/object.
+* Feature for adding multiple middileware/methods before route enter into action.
+Define the same in _beforeAction: {actionName1:[method1,method2,..],...}_ at controller files/object.
+* Adding all controller files in an directory for magic-routering.